MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/evt-rxqueue-set-notification-enabled.md

 A handle to a net receive queue.

 *NotificationEnabled* [in]
-`TRUE` requests that the client enable its receive queue's notification. `FALSE` requests the client disable its receive queue's notification.
+A value of **TRUE** requests that the client enable receive queue notification.
+A value of **FALSE** requests that the client disable receive queue notification.

 Return value
 ------------

-If the operation is successful, the callback function must return `STATUS_SUCCESS`.
-Otherwise, it should return an appropriate [NTSTATUS](https://msdn.microsoft.com/library/windows/hardware/ff557697) error code.
+If the operation is successful, the callback function returns STATUS_SUCCESS.
+Otherwise, return an appropriate [NTSTATUS](https://msdn.microsoft.com/library/windows/hardware/ff557697) error code.

 Remarks
 -------

-If *NotificationEnabled* is `TRUE`, the client should enable its receive queue's notification.
-If *NotificationEnabled* is `FALSE`, the client should disable its receive queue's notification.

-For a PCI NIC this typically means to enable the receive queue's hardware interrupt.
-When the hardware interrupt fires, it should call [**NetRxQueueNotifyMoreReceivedPacketsAvailable**](netrxqueuenotifymorereceivedpacketsavailable.md) from its DPC.
+For a PCI NIC, enabling receive queue notification typically means enabling the receive queue's hardware interrupt.
+When the hardware interrupt fires, the client calls [**NetRxQueueNotifyMoreReceivedPacketsAvailable**](netrxqueuenotifymorereceivedpacketsavailable.md) from its DPC.

 For example:
 ```cpp